 Widespread bad habits include drinking or eating more than is recommended, smoking, and drug misuse.
 Other common and potentially harmful habits include excessive viewing of phones or other devices (which can, for example, be disruptive to sleep when done at night).

 A person may not be fully aware of how her habit works—habits are built to make things happen without us having to think much about them.
 Consciously intervening in one’s own habitual behavior likely won’t come naturally, so breaking a habit can require some consideration and effort.

-Old habits can be difficult to break, and healthy habits are often harder to develop than one would like.
-That's because the behavioral patterns we repeat most often are etched into our neural pathways.
-The good news is that, through repetition, it's possible to form—and maintain—new habits.
-And even long-time habits that are detrimental to one’s health and well-being can be shaken with enough determination and a smart approach.
+Old habits can be difficult to shake, and healthy habits are often harder to develop than one would like.
+But through repetition, it's possible to form—and maintain—new habits.
+Even long-time habits that are detrimental to one’s health and well-being can be broken with enough determination and a smart approach.

 Consider the context and dynamics that lead to habits.
 Building healthy habits can involve putting yourself in situations in which you are more likely to engage in the desired behavior, planning to repeat the behavior, and attaching a small reward to the behavior that doesn’t impede it (such as by watching TV or listening to music while exercising).

 While intrinsic motivation—the internal force pushing us to engage in a behavior—is ultimately invaluable, incentives or rewards may help with habit-building by getting a person to begin to engage in the hoped-for behavior (such as working out) in the first place.